AndreWal/AndreWal.github.io/content/post/new-publ_August_2018.md

 +++
-title = "New Publication Forthcoming in JoP" date = 2018-08-15 draft = false
+title = "New Publication Forthcoming in SPSR" date = 2018-08-15 draft = false